Pick a value

 - Knowledge sharing

-Another important aspect of our work in the country lies in building relationships with local labour organisations, including the Vietnam Chamber of Commerce and Industry, the Vietnam Ministry of Labour, the Vietnam General Confederation of Labour and a number of grassroots labour NGOs in Hanoi, Ho Chi Minh City and Hai Phuong.
-We share what we know about international garment supply chains with these organisations so that they are better able to for issues like living wage, social dialogue and the prevention of gender-based violence.
+Another important aspect of our work in the country lies in building relationships with local labour organisations.
+Fair Wear has established strong relationships with the Ministry of Labour, Invalids and Social Affairs (MOLISA), the Vietnam Chamber of Commerce and Industry (VCCI), the Vietnam Textile and Apparel Association (VITAS), the Vietnam General Confederation of Labour (VGCL), ILO Better Work Vietnam and a number of grassroots labour NGOs in Hanoi and Ho Chi Minh City.